iilabau/AUTNTdataset/README.md

 # AUTNTdataset

 Aliah University Text Non-Text (AUTNT) dataset contains component level multi-script text non-text images.
 There are three-fold utilities of this dataset: (i) component level image classification, (ii) script identification, and (iii) character recognition.
-Ground truth data are also prepared and included in this repository.
+Ground truth data are also prepared and included in respective directory.
 Component images are chosen from diverse sources and conditions to ensure unconstrained working environment and applicabilty in practical scenario.

 ## Dataset Summary
 Total number of component level images: 10771.